akvorado/akvorado/console/data/docs/02-configuration.md

  - `username` is the username to use for authentication
  - `password` is the password to use for authentication
  - `database` defines the database to use to create tables
- - `akvorado-url` defines the URL of Akvorado to be used by Clickhouse (autodetection when not specified)
+ - `orchestrator-url` defines the URL of the orchestrator to be used by Clickhouse (autodetection when not specified)
  - `kafka-consumers` defines the number of consumers to use to poll Kafka (it should not exceed the number of partitions)

 ### Kafka